Gasheja/event_locator2/README.md

 ## ⚙️ Technical Considerations

 ### 🗃️ Databases
-- Choose a **💾 relational database** (e.g., PostgreSQL with PostGIS) to store user data, event data, and location information.
+- I have used **💾 relational database** (e.g., PostgreSQL with PostGIS) to store user data, event data, and location information.

 ### 📦 Queuing System
 - Use **🔄 Redis Pub/Sub** or **📬 RabbitMQ** to manage asynchronous notifications.